2023 Netball Superleague season

+Loughborough Lightning won the competition, beating London Pulse in the final to claim their second Superleague title.

 Overview

 Format

 Originally, the 2023 season was scheduled to have 11 teams.
 However, in November 2022, Wasps were removed from the league after their holding company went into administration, leaving the competition with 10 teams.
-The season is set to begin on 11 February and end with the Grand final on 11 June.
+The season began on 11 February and ended with the Grand Final on 11 June.
 The original fixture list was announced on 10 October 2022, and was amended in November 2022 to cater for the 10-team season.
 The first round of fixtures were all held at the Motorpoint Arena Nottingham.